gmc-code/PC-Python/docs/python/data_structures.rst

 Practice Questions
 -------------------------

-1. Use micro:bit list Image.ALL_CLOCKS and iterate over all items in the list with a for loop, showing them on the LED screen.
+1. Use micro:bit list Image.ALL_CLOCKS and iterate over all items in the list with a for-loop, showing them on the LED screen.

 2. Using the same item list, show only items with an index divisible by 3.